What are your policies and procedures?

 - Participate in class activities, simulations and discussions;

 - Physical ability to perform skills such as patient rolls, carries and CPR compressions;

-- Must be at least 16 years old at the start of the course (OFA and WSFA courses only); and
+- Must be at least 16 years old at the start of the course (OFA courses only); and

 - Wear clean, comfortable clothing to class – personal hygiene is important because you will be working together closely during simulations.